perrykaufman/PerryKaufman/src/index.md

 ## About Me

-I graduated from Illinois State University in the Summer of 2018 and am currently seeking full time employment.
-I am primarily interested in front-end developement with JavaScript, however I am also considering other developement roles using other languages such as Java and C#.
+I graduated from Illinois State University in the summer of 2018 and am currently seeking full-time employment.
+I am primarily interested in front-end developement with JavaScript, however I am also open to developement roles with other languages such as Java and C#.

-### Hobbies and Interests

-I enjoy reading both fiction and nonfiction, however I prefer to listen to audiobooks and podcasts as I can listen while busy with work or chores.
-My favorite genre of fiction is science fiction, particuarly by authors who strive for scientific accuracy in their work.
-For nonfiction, I enjoy books, podcasts, and articles about history, current events, poliics, and science.

-I also like to stay active and enjoy running, hiking, and seeing new places.

 ### Education
 #### Illinois State University